Baskar-t/baskar-t.github.io/_posts/2021-09-19-AWS Notes 1 -Amazon_S3_summary.md

 - 3500 PUT/COPY/POST/DELETE AND 5500 GET/HEAD req per second per prefix in a bucket
 - No limit on prefixes
 - Need to shard across prefixes for maximum performance
-- **Multi-part upload** for files over 5GB, recommended for files for 100MB

-Speeds up uploads by doing in parallel
+- **Multi-part upload** for files over 5GB, recommended for files for 100MB speeds up uploads by doing in parallel

 **S3 Transfer Acceleration** (upload only)